-Phoneticians describe vowels by use of reference qualities or “cardinal” vowels which map out the auditory vowel space.
+Phoneticians describe vowels by use of reference qualities or ‘cardinal’ vowels which map out the auditory vowel space.
 As systematized by Daniel Jones, there are eight primary cardinals.
-These were conventionally plotted on a quadrilateral according to the estimated positions of the tongue body in the mouth (with the front to the left).
-Here is Jones’s quadrilateral and a triangular arrangement corresponding more closely to acoustic reality, with demonstrations recorded by Jones himself, starting with the first cardinal vowel i and running anticlockwise to number 8, u.
+These were conventionally plotted on a quadrilateral according to the estimated positions of the tongue body in the mouth (with the front of the mouth to the left).
+Here is Jones’s quadrilateral, along with a triangular arrangement corresponding more closely to acoustic reality, with demonstrations recorded by Jones himself, starting with the first cardinal vowel i and running anticlockwise to number 8, u.

-Sometimes we encounter less common (or less ‘natural’) vowels which require symbols other than the primary cardinals.
+Sometimes we encounter less common vowels which require symbols other than the primary cardinals.
 For example some languages, including French and German, have contrastive rounding of the non-low front vowels.
-This means we have to exploit a secondary set of cardinal vowels, eg y, the rounded counterpart of i.
+For these, phoneticians turn to a ‘secondary’ set of cardinal symbols, eg y, the rounded counterpart of i.
 And occasionally phoneticians feel the need to use entirely non-cardinal symbols to capture more idiosyncratic qualities.

-By contrast, the vowel system of contemporary standard southern British English (SB) can be described with a high degree of accuracy using just the eight primary cardinal vowels, plus the two central vowels ɵ and ə:
+By contrast, the vowel system of contemporary Standard Southern British (SSB) can be described with a high degree of accuracy using just the eight primary cardinal vowels, plus the two central vowels ɵ and ə:

-I’ll now discuss these vowel qualities, paying attention to points of divergence from RP, and considering one or two minor modifications.
+I’ll now discuss these vowel qualities, paying attention to points of divergence from RP, and making one or two minor modifications.

 START, TRAP, PRICE, MOUTH

 The first two of these components are plausibly attributed to the fact that RP had crowding towards both the upper front area (FLEECE, KIT, DRESS and TRAP all being non-low) and the lower back area (START, LOT, NORTH and STRUT all being non-high).
-These two areas of crowding involved the use of, respectively, the two non-cardinals ɪ and æ, and the two secondary cardinals ɒ and ʌ, all four of which tend to be problematic for foreign learners.
+These two areas of crowding required the use of, respectively, two non-cardinal symbols ɪ and æ, and two secondary cardinals ɒ and ʌ, all four of which tend to be problematic for foreign learners.

-ɑ is also the first element of SB’s PRICE diphthong.
+ɑ is also the first element of SSB’s PRICE diphthong, ɑj.
 Here is the word by said by Deputy Prime Minister Nick Clegg, followed by its first half, which might be from the word balm or bar:

 And the same thing with Daniel Radcliffe saying try:

-A sequence of the PRICE diphthong and schwa may undergo smoothing, the contemporary form of which I described in another post.
-This replaces the sequence with a long form of the diphthong’s first element, producing in this case the START vowel.
-Here is opera singer Simon Keenlyside pronouncing variety not with ɑjə but with ɑː, making a rhyme with party:
+When the PRICE diphthong is followed by schwa, as in variety, the sequence may undergo smoothing, the contemporary form of which I described in another post.
+This replaces a diphthong-schwa sequence with a long form of the diphthong’s first element; so ɑjə may be smoothed to ɑː, the START vowel.
+Here is opera singer Simon Keenlyside pronouncing variety with ɑː, making a rhyme with party:

 And Prince Harry pronouncing aisle not as ɑjəl but as ɑːl:

-By contrast with the stable ɑː of START, the a of contemporary TRAP constitutes arguably the flagship change from RP.
-The TRAP vowel varied among RP speakers, from a quality halfway between cardinals 3 and 4, all the way up to ɛ, and it was responsible for the old joke that “sex is what posh people get their coal in” (ie sacks); in comedic parodies of old RP, the TRAP vowel is generally a focus of attention.
+By contrast with the stable ɑː of START, the a of contemporary TRAP represents arguably the flagship change from RP.
+The TRAP vowel varied among RP speakers, from a quality halfway between cardinals 3 and 4, all the way up to ɛ, and it was responsible for the old joke that “sex is what posh people get their coal in” (ie sacks).
+In comedic parodies of old RP, the TRAP vowel is generally a focus of attention.
 (Jack Windsor Lewis beautifully summarizes the saga of the ash vowel – as he more traditionally calls it – here.)